gmejiamtz/gmejiamtz.github.io/_projects/tt09_clb.md

 Despite the simplicity of this project, it was entertaining putting it all together.
 256 total boolean functions is a deceptively bigger number of functions 3-bits can load.
 Additionally this project teaches one the trade offs that come with the decision of choosing between an ASIC or FPGA for a project.
 An ASIC would use up the least amount of area for a specific implementation.
-An NAND3 would only use a NAND3 cell.
+A NAND3 submission on Tiny Tapeout Github Actions shows a total die usage of 0.605% and a wire length of only 169 microns.
+This is a 6x area improvement and 6.3x wire improvement over the CLB implementation.
+Additionally only a NAND3 cell is used along other utility cells for a total of 27 cells before taps and fills.
 However your circuit can only do NAND3 functionality.

 An FPGA would allow deployment of any digital functionality.
 This comes at the cost of area and routing inefficiency.
-An 8 to 1 mux takes up way more area than a NAND3.
+An 8 to 1 mux takes up way more area than a NAND3 as shown previously.
 Routing inefficiencies stem from CLBs being pre-placed elements, placement on an FPGA does not aid the fact that all wiring distances are Manhattan distances (no diagonal connections).
-A designer would have to weigh the pros and cons of both to final choose which to deploy their product on.
+Additionally these routing constraints harm max clock frequency as well.
+Given the predefined logic elements and routing paths, the clock can only go so fast compared to an ASIC.
+While this sounds like FPGAs are inferior to ASICs, the "FP" in FPGA is the biggest pro.
+To be field programmable means an engineer is able to deploy their circuit outside of a fab.
+Fabs take months to years to fabricate the integrated circuit.
+While there are performance gains in having a custom chip, these gains mean nothing if it is not deployed in a timely manner.